 If you’re starting out, it won’t be easy convincing other bloggers or publications to let you post on their sites– you’ll need to have a really convincing, strong pitch, which isn’t easy.

-This is where you need to leverage your existing connections and network – ask folks you know to give you a shot at blogging platform on their site.
+This is where you need to leverage your existing connections and network – ask folks you know to give you a shot at a blogging platform on their site.
 You can also ask them to return the favor and post a blog on your site.

 There are a few things to keep in mind when you seek out guest posts.
 For starters, choose bloggers and sites that have an audience profile similar to yours.
 You don’t want to spend time and effort on a post that isn’t going to click with the readers.